Imperial-Brew/rfq-sender/docs/implementation/streamlit_secrets_implementation_summary.md

-# Streamlit Secrets Implementation Summary
+# Streamlit Secrets Implementation Summary (Legacy Notes)

+> Note: Since the migration to Microsoft Graph, the ExchangeConfig class is deprecated and should not be used in new code.
+Current configuration uses .streamlit/secrets.toml with [exchange], [azure], [company], and [app] sections.
+See docs/implementation/graph_migration.md for the up-to-date configuration model.

 ## Issue Description